The Hermit (tarot card): Interpretation

 In astrology, the Hermit card is associated with the sign of Virgo and its ruling planet, Mercury.

 In popular culture

 A version of Pamela Colman Smith's Hermit designed by Barrington Colby is depicted on the inner jacket sleeve of Led Zeppelin IV.

+In Jojo's Bizarre Adventures: Stardust Crusaders, the manga by Hirohiko Araki the character Joseph Joestar uses a stand named Hermit Purple named after the Hermit card.